The Salvatore Aiello Trust

 Richard Kumery - Photographer

-He was an avid dance photographer, a dear friend of Sal's and my Dad.
+He was an avid dance photographer, a dear friend of Sal's and he is my Dad.

-He was an avid dance photographer, a dear friend of Sal's and my Dad.
+He was an avid dance photographer, a dear friend of Sal's and he is my Dad.

 Sarah Ferguson - Photographer